Roundups/tools

 Key features:

-• Auto-sync listings across search engines, online directories, social media, apps, and data aggregators
+• Auto-sync listings across search engines, directories, social media, and data aggregators

 Sources: